hardiksinghh18/hardiksinghh18/README.md

 # 🚀 Hi, I'm Hardik Singh
 **Full-Stack Developer | B.Tech CSE '25**

-I build high-performance web applications with a focus on frontend optimization and AI integration.
+I have ~2 years of experience building high-performance web applications with a focus on frontend optimization and AI integration.

 ---